SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.4/Cube_10.4.8.md

 From now on, the root view will always be expanded when no expanded views can be found in the user settings of the user.

-#### Some user permissions will no longer be available when Cube is connected to a DaaS system [ID_39870]
+#### Some user permissions will no longer be visible when Cube is connected to a DaaS system [ID_39870]

 <!-- MR 10.3.0 [CU17] / 10.4.0 [CU5] - FR 10.4.8 -->

-When Cube is connected to a DaaS system, the following user permissions will no longer be available:
+When Cube is connected to a DaaS system, the following user permissions will no longer be visible:

 - *Modules > System Configuration > Backup*
 - *Modules > System Configuration > Database > Configure local/general DB*